What causes wind?

 To understand what makes the wind blow, we first need to understand what atmospheric pressure is.
 Pressure at the earth's surface is a measure of the 'weight' of air pressing down on it.
 The greater the mass of air above us, the higher the pressure we feel, and vice-versa.
-The importance of this is that air at the surface will want to move from high to low pressure to equalise the difference, which is what we know as wind.
+The importance of this is that air at the surface will want to move from High and low pressure to equalise the difference, which is what we know as wind.

 So wind is caused by differences in atmospheric pressure - but why do we get these differences?
 It's down to the rising and sinking of air in the atmosphere.
 Where air is rising we see lower pressure at the earth's surface, and where it's sinking we see higher pressure.
 In fact if it weren't for this rising and sinking motion in the atmosphere then not only would we have no wind, but we'd also have no weather.

 Small scale winds

 This rising and sinking of air in the atmosphere takes place both on a global scale and a local scale.
 One of the simplest examples of a local wind is the sea breeze.
 On sunny days during the summer the sun's rays heat the ground up quickly.
 By contrast, the sea surface has a greater capacity to absorb the sun's rays and is more difficult to warm up - this leads to a temperature contrast between the warm land and the cooler sea.